testomatio/reporter/README.md

 * **S3_SECRET_ACCESS_KEY** - Secret.
 * **S3_ENDPOINT** - for providers other than AWS

+> AWS S3 bucket is required to have `public-read` permission to operate.
+Public links are used by Testomatio to display screenshots in UI.

 For local testing, it is recommended to store this configuration in `.env` file and load it with [dotenv](https://www.npmjs.com/package/dotenv) library.

 On CI set environment variables in CI config.